 Sometimes, when I am looking for the solution to a problem by googling, I find my own blog posts or forum replies.
 These found-again solutions are one of the nice returns from prolonged activity in forums and usually a reminder of how much my detail memory behaves like a colander sometimes…

-Anyhow, this is one of those cases, that I fond myself digging up multiple times over the course of the past year.
-So I figured, I make a note to myself (NTM) and but it into a blog post for even easier retrieval in the future.
+Anyhow, this is one of those cases, that I found myself digging up multiple times over the course of the past year.
+So I figured, I’ll make a note to myself (NTM) and put it into a blog post for even easier retrieval in the future.

 The connection to the HANA express edition fails with an “java.lang.NoClassDefFoundError: javax/xml/soap/SOAPException” error.

 Based on the information on StackOverflow (here) this problem is caused by

 - using a JDK newer than JDK 8

 - the fact that the package that contains code for XML/SOAP handling had been moved to a different Java module

 I’m no JDK expert, but the easiest solution I found working for me was to make sure that my eclipse uses the JDK 8 on my mac.